victordibia/llmx/README.md

 ## Caveats

 - **Prompting**. llmx makes some assumptions around how prompts are constructed e.g., how the chat message interface is assembled into a prompt for each model type.
 If your application or use case requires more control over the prompt, you may want to use a different library (ideally query the LLM models directly).
 - **Inference Optimization**.
 This library is not really designed for speed, but more for rapid experimentation using multiple models.
-If you are looking for a library that is optimized for inference, I'd recommend looking at [vllm](https://github.com/vllm-project/vllm) or [tgi](https://github.com/huggingface/text-generation-inference)
+If you are looking for a library that is optimized for inference (tensor parrelization, distributed inference etc), I'd recommend looking at [vllm](https://github.com/vllm-project/vllm) or [tgi](https://github.com/huggingface/text-generation-inference)

 ## Citation